iMi-digital/magento2-store-switch-all-store-views/README.md

 This would allow switching between store views of websites with the id 1 and 2, but not 3 (store views within 3 will still work).

+By default (if the configuration variable is not set), you can switch to all other websites.
+Set it to an empty string or null to disallow switching to another website.

 # Installing

 The easiest way to install the module is from [packagist](https://packagist.org/packages/imi/magento2-store-switch-all-store-views) by running